If your dog loves to be outdoors in summer, you may wonder … do dogs need sunscreen?

 Give your dog added foods containing chlorophyll and astaxanthin.
 Chlorophyll, astaxanthin, and green leafy vegetables contain antioxidants called carotenoids.
 Carotenoids contain plant sunscreens and help protect the skin from UV radiation.
 Spinach, kale, carrots, collard greens, and broccoli are also great examples of add-ins rich in carotenoids.

 Carrot Seed Oil: Carrot seed oil has an average SPF of 35.
 Note: I’m not referring to carrot seed essential oil – don’t use this.
 Make sure you buy a cold-pressed carrot seed oil made from carrot seeds.

 Red Raspberry Seed Oil: Yes, another reason to love raspberries.
 This oil has a broad spectrum SPF of 20.
-Mix raspberry seed oil with other oils like Shea, Olive, Coconut and Tamanu.
+Mix raspberry seed oil with other oils like shea, olive, coconut or tamanu.

 Here is a wonderful recipe for a homemade sunscreen made with oils of varying SPF levels.

-⭕️ ¼ oz Carrot Seed Oil (not the essential oil)
+- ¼ oz cold pressed Carrot Seed Oil (not the essential oil)

 - Combine oils in a slow cooker.
 Cook on low heat for 20 minutes.

 - Add essential oils and stir for 2 minutes.
 Cover and let cool.

 - Before use, test for sensitivity on a small area on yourself and your dog before applying the oil to a larger area.